ng-Classic/ng-classic/aio/content/guide/aot-compiler.md

 </code-example>

-Angular Classiclibraries have this option to ensure that all Angular Classic`.metadata.json` files are clean and it is a best practice to do the same when building your own libraries.
+Angular Classic libraries have this option to ensure that all Angular Classic `.metadata.json` files are clean and it is a best practice to do the same when building your own libraries.

 </div>